mahabubulhasan/word-parser/README.md

 ## Why it event exsists?
 For a long since i've been looking for a good vocabulary app for my Android phone.
 But there was none (_oviously there are some apps out there but none of them satisfy me enough so that i had to build my own_).
-What a vocuabulary app do?! teaches us vocabulary!!! and where does it get those vocabulary?! well here comes this `word_parser`.
+What a vocuabulary app do?! teaches us vocabulary!!! and where does it get those vocabulary?! well here comes this `word-parser`.
 This tool parse the vocabulary from the internet.

 For my app idea i wanted to have these:
 - the word